ccoenraets/slackforce/README.md

 1. Back on the **Basic Information** page for the app, click on **Install your App**.
 You will have to do this each time you change your commands

-1. Go back to slack, and try one of the /commands from above .
+1. Go back to slack, and try one of the /commands from above.
 The first time you may be asked to authenticate.
-Once complete, you should be off and running
+Once complete, you should be off and running.

 Troubleshooting:
 1. Don't forget to change the callback in the Connected App in your salesforce org.